-A 3-year old male Peregrine Falcon (Falco peregrinus) ringed in Sweden was captured in south of Casablanca by poachers on 18 December 2015.
+A 3-year old male Peregrine Falcon ringed in Sweden was captured in south of Casablanca by poachers on 18 December 2015.
 It was released by Karim Rousselon after negotiations with the captors.
-The information has been transmitted to the Swedish Bird Ringing Centre.

 Un Faucon mâle pèlerin d’origine suédoise de 3 ans capturé par des braconniers le 18/12/2015 au sud de Casablanca.
 Remis en liberté par Karim Rousselon après négociations.
 Les infos ont été transmises au Swedish Bird Ringing Centre.

-The Peregrine male CX was born in captivity in 2012 and released (at the age of 35 days) by hacking technique the same summer on a water tower in the town Västerås, 100 km west Stockholm.
+The Peregrine male CX was born in captivity in 2012 and released by hacking technique (at the age of 35 days) on a water tower in Västerås, a city located some 100 km west of Stockholm.